 Receiving a Remote Provisioning Extended Scan Start message

-The Remote Provisioning Client sends the Remote Provisioning Extened Scan Start message to start the Remote Provisioning Extended Scan procedure for a device with a specific UUID, or to obtain information about the Remote Provisioning Server itself.
+The Remote Provisioning Client sends the Remote Provisioning Extended Scan Start message to start the Remote Provisioning Extended Scan procedure for a device with a specific UUID, or to obtain information about the Remote Provisioning Server itself.

 When a Remote Provisioning Server receives a Remote Provisioning Extended Scan Start message that does not contain the UUID field (i.e., the request is to obtain the information about the Remote Provisioning Server), it shall respond with a Remote Provisioning Extended Scan Report message with the Status field set to Success (see Section 4.4.5.5.2.2).

-When a Remote Provisioning Server receives a Remote Provisioning Extended Scan Start message with the UUID field present (i.e., the request is to execute the Remote Provisioning Extended Scan procedure as described in Section 4.4.5.3), the server shall start a new Remote Provisioning Extended Scan procedure if it can, and it shall send the Remote Provisioning Extended Scan Report at the time when the procedure completes.
-If the Remote Provisioning Server cannot start a new Remote Provisioning Extended Scan procedure, the server shall respond with a Remote Provisioning Extended Scan Report message with the Status field set to Limited Resources.
+When a Remote Provisioning Server receives a Remote Provisioning Extended Scan Start message with the UUID field present (i.e., the request is to execute the Remote Provisioning Extended Scan procedure as described in Section 4.4.5.3), the server shall start a new Remote Provisioning Extended Scan procedure , and it shall send the Remote Provisioning Extended Scan Report at the time when the procedure completes.
+If the Remote Provisioning Server cannot start a new Remote Provisioning Extended Scan procedure, the server shall respond with a Remote Provisioning Extended Scan Report message with the Status field set to Limited Resources and skipping OOBInformation and AdvStructures fields.

 Sending a Remote Provisioning Extended Scan Report message